10 Best Web Analytics Tools in 2026 (Tested and Compared)

 What are the best free website analytics tools?

 Google Analytics 4 is the most powerful free option, though it comes with privacy trade-offs.
-For free self-hosted analytics, Umami and Matomo (on-premise) both offer strong open-source solutions.
+For free self-hosted analytics, Umami and Matomo (on-premise) both offer strong open-source solutions, and Umami Cloud has a permanent free Hobby tier (100K events/month, 3 sites).
 Mixpanel’s free tier (1M events/month) and PostHog’s free tier (1M events + 5K session replays) are generous enough for most startups and small products.

 What is a privacy-first or cookieless analytics tool?